 Equipment (affiliate links)

 - 1 bulb fennel chopped like an onion

 - 14 ounces pork sausages (I use six good quality Italian sausages)

 - ¾ teaspoon fennel seeds

-- the leaves from about 2 sprigs of fresh rosemary
+- 2 sprigs rosemary

-- parmesan cheese to serve
+- grated parmesan cheese

 - salt and freshly-ground black pepper

 - 8 ounces pappardelle pasta (about 1 'nest' per person – trust me, this is enough!)

 - toasted Italian bread with olive oil & salt optional (but sooo delicious!)